 "The research is groundbreaking, especially in developing new antibacterial technologies," Professor Krasimir Vasilev, Director of the Biomedical Nano Engineering Laboratory, told VnExpress .

 Dr. Truong Vi Khanh received his PhD in nanobiotechnology in 2012 from Swinburne University.
-He held positions such as RMIT VC Fellow and Fulbright Scholar, before working at Flinders University.
+He held positions such as RMIT VC member and Fulbright Scholar, before working at Flinders University.
 As an expert in the field of antibacterial materials applications in medicine and industry, Dr. Khanh has successfully collaborated with businesses in research projects, creating products with high applicability in medicine and industry.
-He has published more than 150 scientific works with 8,000 citations (an average of more than 60 citations per article).Nhu Quynh
+He published more than 150 scientific works with 8,000 citations (an average of more than 60 citations per article).Nhu Quynh

 Source link